Geriatric Research Instrument Library (GRIL)

 - Family Caregiver Alliance: National Center on Caregiving

-In 2012 The Family Caregiver Alliance: National Center on Caregiving published the ?Selected Caregiver Assessment Measures (2nd Edition): A Resource Inventory for Practitioners.?
-This updated resource includes new and adapted caregiver assessment measures that are practice-oriented, practical and applicable and address the broadest range of caregiving experiences.
+In 2012 The Family Caregiver Alliance: National Center on Caregiving published the "Selected Caregiver Assessment Measures (2nd Edition): A Resource Inventory for Practitioners".
+This updated resource includes new and adapted caregiver assessment measures that are practice-oriented, practical, applicable, and address the broadest range of caregiving experiences.

 - Johns Hopkins Frailty Instruments

 The Johns Hopkins Frailty Instruments website is a collection of instruments used to assess frailty status in the research literature.